Electrocardiogram (ECG)

 You may need an ECG test to check your heart if you have other health conditions too, or if you’ve had an accident or injury.
 It can also be one of the general health tests you have before an operation.

-An ECG can detect different heart problems including:
+An ECG can help to detect different heart problems, including:

-• if you’re having a heart attack or your heart has been damaged by a previous heart attack
+• if you’re having a heart attack or your heart is damaged by a previous heart attack

 • an enlarged heart that’s under strain